Naga, Camarines Sur: Other Christian faiths

 Protestant denominations in the city include Seventh-day Adventists and Bible Baptists, whose churches are located along Magsaysay Avenue, while other Protestants attend the Methodist Church which is among the old structures along Peñafrancia Avenue.

 The Assemblies of God maintains a fast-growing ministry in Naga.
 Aside from Naga Bethel Church (formerly Naga Bethel Temple), which is located on Felix Plazo Street, other local congregations are Philippians Christian Fellowship (in barangays San Felipe), Gethsemane Christian Ministries (in Carolina), and outreach ministries in other barangays.

 The largest minority religion in Naga is Iglesia ni Cristo (INC).
 INC has several chapels in different barangays in the city, and the local congregation is the largest in the district.
+It is followed by The Church of Jesus Christ of Latter-day Saints (formerly known as "Mormon") which has several congregations (wards) with their main church building situated along Panganiban Drive not far from the INC's.

 There is also a concentration of Jesus Miracle Crusade ministries in the city.

 Other religions

 Muslims, Sikhs, and Taoists can also be found in the city.

 Language

 The Coastal Bikol-Central dialect of the Coastal Bikol language is the dominant dialect spoken by the population in Naga.
 Central Standard Bikol is also the basis for other dialects in the Bicol Region.
 The majority of the city's population can understand and speak English, Filipino, and Tagalog.
 Because of the influx of people from the Rinconada area that are studying in different universities, Rinconada Bikol can also be heard in different schools and throughout the city.
-Some Nagueños have varying degrees of proficiency with Rinconada Bikol, due to the fact that the southern half of Pili, which is the boundary between Rinconada Bikol and Coastal Bikol speakers, is just few kilometers away from Naga.
+Some Nagueños have varying degrees of proficiency with Rinconada Bikol, since the southern half of Pili, which is the boundary between Rinconada Bikol and Coastal Bikol speakers, is just few kilometers away from Naga.
 Although the main language is Bikol, and the medium of instruction in school is English, people in Naga usually tell time and count in Spanish.